 In 1978, Jerry was hired as the music teacher at Desert Winds Elementary School where he embarked on the creation of what would become the largest elementary steel band program in the nation.
 Jerry also created and published a rote method book entitled "The Steel Band By Rote", a methodology for music educators to use as an instruction manual to teach beginning steel drum performance ensembles from elementary through high school students.

 Jerry's outlet for performance comes by playing with both ensembles, the Steele Sound and the Desert Winds Steel Orchestra.
-He is currently retired after 36 years of teaching and living in the Valley of the Sun.
+He is currently retired after 36 years of teaching and living in Phoenix, Arizona.

 Jane LeGore was introduced to the steel drum in Phoenix, Arizona back in 1988 by enrolling in the adult community steel drum program instructed by Jerry.
 Having remarkable skills from the onset, she began to perform professionally with Jerry in the Steele Sound.
 Playing steel drums and performing for audiences has become an important creative outlet in Jane's life.